 9. Security

-Robust security features including cloud firewalls, SSL certificates, two-factor authentication, and encrypted data storage to ensure data protection and compliance.
+Robust security features include cloud firewalls, SSL certificates, two-factor authentication, and encrypted data storage to ensure data protection and compliance.

 DigitalOcean’s suite of features makes it an appealing choice for developers looking for a simple, affordable, and efficient cloud services platform.
 Whether you’re running a small website or a large distributed application, DigitalOcean provides the tools and resources you need to succeed.